• Skip to primary navigation

 Using the appropriate tenses in IELTS writing task 1 is essential if you want to get a high band score.

-The key is to look at the title of the chart and the information contained on both axes to establish what time frame is used.
+The key is to look at the chart’s title and the information on both axes to establish what time frame is used.
 This will help you establish what tense you should use.

 Example:

-• It there is no time, we use present simple.
+• If there is no time, we use the present simple.

 1. Present Perfect: